 Bear in mind

-- You can set the conversion window anywhere from 1 to 90 days, depending on the source of conversions, but conversion windows of at least seven days are recommended for better data.
+- You can set the conversion window anywhere from 1 to 90 days, depending on the source of conversions.

-- If you don't customise the conversion window, a 30-day default window will be applied to your conversions.
+- For Search and Display campaigns, if you don't customise the conversion window, a 30-day default window will be applied to your conversions.

 - Sign into your Google Ads account.